Reefton tracks - Kirwans Track and Waitahu Valley

-The track connecting Gannons Road end to Capleston is closed for 18 months from June 2013 due to PF Olsen logging operations.
+The track connecting Gannons Road end to Capleston is still closed due to PF Olsen logging operations.
 If you are planning on doing a loop then you will need to walk out to Reefton using Murray Creek Track.

 40km (full loop)

 The walk up to Kirwans Hut is one of New Zealand's classic overnight tramps.
 A three day loop can also be made by going down the Waitahu Valley.
 There are some incredible historic relics to be seen in this area including the Kirwans Reward mine, an aerial ropeway and the Lord Brassey stamper battery.
 The well formed track up to the hut was originally hand crafted by miners.